 Untold American Stories: Black History Month

 We are all capable of more than we do.
-The influence or action of Soul confers a freedom, which explains the phenomena of improvisation and the fervor of untutored lips.—Mary Baker Eddy
+The influence or action of Soul confers a freedom, which explains the phenomena of improvisation and the fervor of untutored lips.

 Join us for a fun-filled week of educational programming, as we explore true and inspiring stories of achievement.
 In collaboration with Sweet Blackberry® and local artists, the Library will offer morning and afternoon activities centered on aviation, invention, dance, and artmaking.
 These will complement short film screenings.
 And don’t forget to explore the Mapparium®—it’s free all day for everyone 17 and younger!

 Each day will feature a morning and an afternoon interactive workshop, as well as drop-in art activities and Mapparium tours.
-While workshops require advance registration, art activities, film screenings, and Mapparium tours do not.
+Workshops require advance registration.
+Art activities, film screenings, and Mapparium tours do not.
+Please check this website after January 15 to obtain a detailed schedule and register for workshops.

 Flying Free: The Bessie Coleman Story